Skip to main content

 Eligibility requirements for filing

 Chapter 9 applies only to municipalities, defined in the code as a “political subdivision or public agency or instrumentality of a state.”
 States are not, however, authorized to file for bankruptcy protection under Chapter 9.
 For example, Vallejo, California, is authorized to file, but the state of California is not.
-An entity must meet these requirements to file for Chapter 9:
+An entity must meet the following requirements to file for Chapter 9:

 A municipality must be specifically authorized to file by its home state; silence on the matter means municipalities within the state cannot file.
 More than half of the states (28) have passed legislation authorizing their local units of government to file for Chapter 9; 22 have not.
 Some states that permit Chapter 9 filing require specific, case-by-case permission from the state before a filing can proceed (e.g., Connecticut).

-If an entity meets all of these eligibility requirements, other considerations may impact a decision to file.
+If an entity meets all these eligibility requirements, other considerations may impact a decision to file.
 A municipality might weigh the pros and cons of issues such as the stigma and cost of filing, impaired access to the capital markets, increased publicity and scrutiny, or potential problems created with vendors, creditors and employees, particularly those subject to collective bargaining agreements.

 Web map